kinnacn/CSBNetWorkCapture/README.md

 A tool for simply checking communication logs in real time

 ## Features
-- json, xml, image (jpg, png) parser
+- json, xml, image (jpg, png) data for response

 ## limitation
 - Only supports vertical screen